YiZhang025/Public_Prompt_Mimic_III/README.md

-# Repo to contain code relating to DPhil projects of Niall Taylor
+# Repo to contain code relating to prompt based models for Mimic-III/Biomedical tasks

 The plan as it stands is to conduct a review of state of the art text classification NLP models such as BERT and GPT based models to a benchmark clinical dataset in MIMIC-III and later extend these to NHS datasets/Chronos.
-Link to google docs containing more general information and notes: https://docs.google.com/document/d/12cKS6lOWvRnsxwUouL2A4_DNFlUyv_vziJenXiKNt9s/edit#

 For more detailed plans regarding this codebase - see issues, which are much easier to update and track than readme.